tom19960222/dakimakura_news/README.md

 If everything is OK, setup a cron job to run `get_this_month.sh` daily (or whatever you like), keep server up. **And Enjoy It!**

+## URL Parameter
+### Get data more than this month
+Add `?appendmonthes=N` to get N more monthes data.
+(The max of N is 12, the number over 12 will be treated as 12.)

+Example: `http://localhost:3081/?appendmonthes=1` give you data of this month and previous month.

+### Get data of specified month
+Change your URL to `/date/YYYYMM` will give you the data of month you request.

+Example `http://localhost:3081/date/201601` will give you data of Jan 2016.

 ## LICENSE

 MIT license, do whatever you want, feel free to fork, pull request are welcome.